Increasing your odds

 Contrôle Animal Vaudreuil-Soulanges (also a boarding facility)

-***I try to keep the territories served up to date but contracts could have changed hands, so always double check with your municipality, and check neighbouring shelters too.
+***It was impossible to keep the territories served up to date so double check with your municipality, and check neighbouring shelters too.

 ** Also have lost and found listings